Steve-G-Git/osi-explorer/README.md

 npm.cmd run preview
 ```

-Vite creates the production website in the `dist` directory.
+Vite creates the production site in the `dist` directory.

 ## Project structure